sebastiaanverborg/docs/source/keys.rst

 Secret Keys
 ~~~~~~~~~~~

-KASKO will provide you with two Secret keys to be used with the KASKO REST API.
+KASKO will provide you with two Secret keys to be used with the :ref:`KASKO REST API <rest_api>`.

 **TEST** key is for development purposes without real insurance policies being created.